t5victor/Typhon/README.md

 compete for finite mineral lots while the system handles optimistic conflicts, idempotent commands, asynchronous projections and at-least-once delivery.

-The terminal UI is part of the project, not a wrapper around a CRUD demo.
-It runs a deterministic market tape with competing bidders, moving prices and operational counters.
+The terminal UI runs a deterministic market tape with competing bidders, moving prices and operational counters.
 The backend keeps the same concerns explicit in PostgreSQL and Kafka.

 ## Runtime path